Lramseyer/vaporview/README.md

 ![](https://github.com/Lramseyer/vaporview/blob/main/readme_assets/rearrange.gif?raw=true)

-To rearrange signals, hover over the signal name, and you will see a rearrange grabber indicator on the left.
-Click and drag to rearrange.
+To rearrange signals, simply click on the label and drag the signal to where you want it.

 Alternatively, you can select a signal, hold **Alt**, and press the **Up** or **Down** Arrows to reorder (similar to how you reorder lines in the text editor)